tomsKalnins1/2D_DWT_with_OpenGL/README.md

 <img src="Test_debug_images/DB_2_transform_matrix_1.png" width="35%"/> <img src="Test_debug_images/DB_2_IDWT_CIRCULAR_CONV_MATRIX.png" width="35%"/>

 It is clear that to perform the convolution needed, there are many redundant multiplications done, if the image and the transform are multiplied element by element.
 The newer version is [apply_DWT_matrix_DYNAMIC.glsl](Compute_shaders/apply_DWT_matrix_DYNAMIC.glsl) [apply_IDWT_matrix_DYNAMIC.glsl](Compute_shaders/apply_IDWT_matrix_DYNAMIC.glsl) implementation uses sparse convolution to avoid redundant operations.
 For example in the level 1 DWT each row has 128 threads if the width of subband is 128.
-One thread gathers the needed pixels based on the size of the filter, and performs the convolution with low and high pass coefficients.
-For example threads with id 0 and db2 being the wavelet of choice, the picked pixel indices are :
+One thread gathers only the needed pixels based on the size of the filter and the respective shift by 2, and performs the convolution with low and high pass coefficients, threads with id 0 and db2 being the wavelet of choice, the picked pixel indices are :

 ```glsl